typelevel/doobie/doc/src/main/tut/04-Selecting.md

 )
 ```

 Now let's load up the sample database at the root of the **doobie** source tree (you can go grab it from github if you want to play along at home).
-Note that this is an in-memory database, so there won't be anything left behind when we exit the VM.The result of this program is the total number of inserted rows.
+Note that this is an in-memory database, so there won't be anything left behind when we exit the VM.
+The result of this program (which we will explain more in the chapter on updates) is the total number of inserted rows.

 ```tut
 sql"RUNSCRIPT FROM 'world.sql' CHARSET 'UTF-8'".update.run.transact(xa).run